yasar-rehman/FEDVSSL/README.md

 <img src="https://github.com/yasar-rehman/FEDVSSL/blob/master/FVSSL.png"/>
  </p>

-The paper can be found at
+The paper can be found at (link to the ArXiv will be added soon!)

 # Authors
 [Yasar Abbas Ur Rehman](https://yasar-rehman.github.io/yasar/) <br>